Cardiothoracic Surgery-Integrated & 4/3 Programs

 Integrated residents will rotate on general surgery, vascular surgery, cardiothoracic surgery (highlighted rotations below), anesthesia, and ECHO services across six sites of training to attain the prerequisite experience in cardiothoracic surgery.
 These rotations will facilitate the completion of the ABTS Junior Case Requirements.

-The PGY 4-6 years make up the core of cardiothoracic surgery training and time is split between the UW Medical Center Thoracic, UW Medical Center Cardiac, and VA services.
+The PGY 4-6 years make up the core of cardiothoracic surgery training and time is split between the UW Medical Center Thoracic, UW Medical Center Cardiac, VA, and Kootenai Health services.
 These final three years of training are intensive, and the Integrated resident is fully immersed in cardiothoracic surgery, working alongside the Traditional fellows (one per year) to truly lead the team and drive patient care.
 On these rotations, trainees will work one-on-one with Cardiac and Thoracic faculty to master all aspects of Cardiac and Thoracic surgery.

 Cardiac Surgery